 For further ease of use, it comes equipped with AI tools to help with communication tasks like email drafting.
 And to really save you time and money, and cut down on errors that crop up in tedious repetitive tasks, QBO features automation capabilities.
 Combined with its ability to integrate with other apps and platforms, this means that QBO is well-suited to do the heavy lifting for you.

 With this functionality, QBO is a great choice for businesses that need their accounting software to be flexible and mobile, and allow for collaboration.
-So if you’re running a service-based company, collaborating with remote or external teams, or making use of many integrations, QuickBooks Online is a great fit.
+So if you’re running a service-based company, collaborating with remote or external teams, or make use of many integrations, QuickBooks Online is a great fit.

 QuickBooks Desktop

-While the desktop version of this software is not cloud-based, you’re still guaranteed strict security, because data is stored on your device.
+While the desktop version of this software is not cloud based, you’re still guaranteed strict security, because data is stored on your device.
 It can also be accessed without an internet connection, making it ideal for businesses that need to work offline.
 That way, even if your internet provider isn’t playing ball, you can still stay on top of your financial management.

 The desktop software also offers more advanced tools.
 This includes inventory management, job costing, batch invoicing, and highly customizable reports.